-There is enough written about Venice – the romantic spirit of the city, the gondolas and the bridges, the Venice Film Festival and so on.
+There is enough written about Venice – the romantic spirit of the city, the gondolas and the bridges, the Venice Film Festival, and so on.
 My visit to Venice was included a lot of these and hence, I am not going to really dwell on these right now.
-While I may decide to add a few more posts later on certain individual tourist attractions of Venice, in this one, I am going to walk you through my favorite place in Venice – The Doge’s Palace.
+While I may decide to add a few more posts later on certain individual tourist attractions of Venice, in this one, I am going to walk you through my favorite Venetian Palace – The Doge’s Palace.

 About the Doge

 Most of the tour operators do not really cover this, though according to me, this should be the highlight of any visit to Venice.
 Located right in the main square of Venice – the Piazza San Marco or the St Mark’s Square, this palace was the power-house of the Republic of Venice.
 For those who are not familiar with the Doge, simply put, he was elected representative of Justice.
 I am sure, you have come across this funny representation of the Doge – a person with a curly-haired wig, like the one below.

 While in reality they did not always looked like that, but well, you get the picture :-).

 The Doges were generally, the senior most members elected to rule and would rule for his entire life.
 He stayed in this palace, had his meetings here, passed judgements, imprisoned people – well basically – worked and lived here.
 Today, this palace has been converted into a museum for tourists to visualize the Doge’s life and work.